 Now, if these factors are not good enough, the cleat won’t have much strength.
 Therefore, your cleat won’t be able to hold too much weight.
 In reverse, with strong material, good size, and hanging tool- the french cleat can hold more weight than you can imagine.

+Nonetheless, if you want an average weight capacity count.
 French cleats can hold a minimum of 20 pounds to a maximum of 100 pounds or more.

-What Are The Things a French Cleat Can Hold?
+What Are The Things A French Cleat Can Hold?

-Well, a french cleat is a way of securing things.
+Well, a French cleat is a way of securing things.
 Things like a cabinet, mirror, artwork, or another object to the wall.
-Now, the french cleat is a molding of a 30–45 degree slope.
+Now, the French cleat is a molding of a 30–45 degree slope.
 This molding is used for hanging cabinets or other objects.

 Also, french cleats can be utilized in pairs, or with a cleat mounted to the wall.
 Again, these cleats hold the kitchen cabinet easily.